adbs904/KnockOut/README.md

 Your Aim is to win 3 out of 5 Matches by knocking your opponent off the screen.
 You can collect a boost power up that lasts the entire round once collected.

-The music used was created by Suragi-0 on SoundCloud, The songs include:
+The music used in this game are remixes of fighting game music created by Suragi-0 on SoundCloud, The songs include:

-Phonon's Theme - Undernight In-Birth
+Sound of the Night Wind (Phonon's Theme) - Under Night In-Birth Exe:Late[st] Beat Eat Nest (Byakuya's Theme) - Under Night In-Birth Exe:Late Communication (Sin vs Ky Theme) - Guilty Gear 2 Overture

-Communication (Ky vs Sin Theme) - Guilty Gear Xrd Revelator
+All other sound effects were created using BeepBox:https://beepbox.co